About the University Senate

 Elected members include:

-- Lecturers, (four); the electorate shall consist of all lecturers.
+- Lecturers, (eight); the electorate shall consist of all lecturers.

 - Coaches (one); the electorate shall consist of all coaches.

-- Staff (four, non-Management Personnel Plan [MPP]); the electorate shall consist of all permanent and temporary non-MPP staff, including probationary staff.
-One staff Senator position shall be reserved for an SDSU-IV Campus staff member.
+- Staff (six, non-Management Personnel Plan [MPP]); the electorate shall consist of all permanent and temporary non-MPP staff, including probationary staff.
+One staff Senator position shall be reserved for an SDSU Imperial Valley Campus staff member.

 - Managers (one, Management Personnel Plan [MPP], Classes 1 and 2); the electorate shall consist of all MPP staff, Classes 1 and 2.